 There are 3 requirements in file identification: application and version used to create the file (ie, Illustrator 8.0), type of file (ie, .TIF, .EPS), and identification of figure by number (ie, file names should include the figure number; Figure 1).
 When saving the file, be sure to embed the fonts into the file.
 There is no other way to ensure that the text in your art will remain as you intend.
 If hard-copy originals are submitted, all artwork should be clean black-and-white originals, never photocopies.
 Artwork should be protected from marks and should not be folded or stapled.
 Each figure should appear on a separate sheet of white paper.
 It is the responsibility of the author to provide correct, final copies of the figures by the time the article is submitted to the publisher.
 Photographs.
 Photographs of recognizable patients must be accompanied by a signed release from the patient authorizing publication.
 Masking eyes to hide identity is not sufficient.

 Illustrations.
 Include two sets of unmounted, glossy, black-and-white photographic prints for each illustration, with a gummed label on the back of each giving the first author's name, the figure number, and an arrow indicating the top.
-Photocopies of the illustration(s) must be attached to each of the other two copies of the manuscript, or, if the manuscript is sent electronically, the photocopies should be mailed with a hard copy of the paper to the editorial assistant of Clinical Pediatrics at the address above.
+Photocopies of the illustration(s) must be attached to each of the other two copies of the manuscript.

 Tables.
 They should be structured properly.
 Each table must have a clear and concise title.
 They should be numbered consecutively in the order in which they appear in the text.
 For each Table, there must be a corresponding citation in the text and for each Table citation here must be a corresponding Table.
-IMPORTANT: PERMISSION- The author(s) are responsible for securing permission to reproduce all copyrighted figures or materials before they are published in Clinical Pediatrics.
-A copy of the written permission
+IMPORTANT: The author(s) are responsible for securing permission to reproduce all copyrighted figures or materials before they are published in CLP.
+A copy of the written permission must be provided.

-Clinical Pediatrics is able to host additional materials online (e.g. datasets, podcasts, videos, images etc) alongside the full-text of the article.
-For more information please refer to our guidelines on submitting supplementary files
+This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images etc.) alongside the full-text of the article.
+For more information please refer to our guidelines on submitting supplemental files

 IMPORTANT NOTE: To encourage a faster production process of your article, you are requested to closely adhere to the AMA reference style.
 Otherwise, it will entail a long process of solving copyeditor’s queries and may directly affect the publication time of your article.
 In case of any questions, please contact the journal editor at firstname.lastname@example.org